Ickle1790/Ickle1790.github.io/_pages/contact-me.md

   height="800"
 %}

-Additionally, you can contact me through my accounts on social media:
+Additionally, you can contact me through my accounts on social media and other platforms:

 {% include skills skills=page.skills %}